 Funding Cycle: March 2014 -September 2016

 This is an Integrated School Health Programme implemented in ILembe district with the aims of: Preventing new HIV, STI’s, TB and unintended pregnancies among high school learners through education, testing and referral; increasing uptake of health services by learners; and strengthening community support and inter-sectoral collaboration that would improve referral pathways, the delivery of adolescent-friendly HIV and reproductive health services.

 4 high schools (Nombika, Mashiyamahle, Hloniphani and Mzingezwi High Schools) in Ndwedwe district of ILembe district.

-Counselling services have been initiated both for individuals and groups with a total of 1 110 new cases of counselling sessions offered for HCT, STI and contraception.
+Counselling services have been initiated both for individuals and groups with a total of 1891 new cases of counselling sessions offered for HCT, STI and contraception.
 A total of 1602 learners were referred for HCT year and 1120 opted for HCT.
-57 learners disclosed their HIV status and 53 reported to be on ART.
+57 learners disclosed their HIV status and 36 reported to be on ART.
 A total of 350 sought contraception services

 A SRH&R, Health and Welfare Jamboree was implemented for the learners, households and the broader community.
 We reached a head count 1356 of service utilization in 9 hours, which comprised of adults (n=614), children<5years (n=395) and adolescents.
 Children <5years accessed services comprising of growth, nutrition support, immunization (43.7%), social-protection (30.6%) and documentation (14%).
 Adult accessed services to include TB screening (14%), minor-ailments (32.7%), hypertension/diabetes (22%).
 67.2% of 177 BMI screening were adults.
 Amongst youth (1164), 29.8% accessed SRH&R services (n=347), comprising of family planning (25.7%) HCT (22%), VMMC (n=42), pap-smears (n=5) and 6% were referred for nutritional support.